AddictedCS/soundfingerprinting/README.md

 - `TotalTracksAnalyzed` - total # of tracks analyzed during query time.
 If this number exceeds 50, try optimizing your configuration.
 - `TotalFingerprintsAnalyzed` - total # of fingerprints analyzed during query time.
 If this number exceeds 500, try optimizing your configuration.

+### Version 5.0.0
+Starting from version 5.0.0 _soundfingerprinting_ library supports .NET Standard 2.0.
+You can run the application not only on Window environment but on any other .NET Standard [compliant](https://docs.microsoft.com/en-us/dotnet/standard/net-standard) runtime.

 ### Upgrade from 2.x to 4.x
 All users of _soundfingerprinting_ are encouraged to migrate to v3.x due to all sorts of important bug-fixes and improvements.
 Version 3.2.0 is faster, more accurate, and provides an intuitive response interface with additional information about the query and the match.
 When migrating make sure to re-insert the fingerprints into the datasource, since their internal signature changed slightly.
 Version v4.x provides a faster fingerprinting algorithm with new Haar Wavelet norm which yields better recall and recognition.

 ### List of additional soundfingerprinting integrations
+- [SoundFingerprinting.Audio.NAudio](https://www.nuget.org/packages/SoundFingerprinting.Audio.NAudio) - replacement for default audio service.
+Provides support for *.mp3* audio processing.
+Runs only on Windows as it uses [NAudio](https://github.com/naudio/NAudio) framework for underlying decoding and resampling.
-- [SoundFingerprinting.Audio.Bass](https://www.nuget.org/packages/SoundFingerprinting.Audio.Bass) - Bass.Net audio library integration, comes as a replacement for NAudio default service.
-Works faster, more accurate resampling, supports multiple audio formats, independent upon target OS.
+- [SoundFingerprinting.Audio.Bass](https://www.nuget.org/packages/SoundFingerprinting.Audio.Bass) - Bass.Net audio library integration, comes as a replacement for default service.
+Works faster than the default or NAudio, more accurate resampling, supports multiple audio formats (*.wav*, *.mp3*, *.flac*).
 [Bass](http://www.un4seen.com) is free for non-comercial use.
+Recommended for enterprise scenarious.
 - All demo apps are now located in separate git repositories, [duplicates detector](https://github.com/AddictedCS/soundfingerprinting.duplicatesdetector), [sound tools](https://github.com/AddictedCS/soundfingerprinting.soundtools).

 ### Algorithm configuration